JasonAMartin/AgentPy/README.md

 On the "front end" I have another python script that has a full user menu, utilizes all the functions here, and so forth, but that script isn't GitHub since it was for work only.

-** At some point, I'll be putting up a basic version example of the front-end script I use at work for AgentPy.
+##Front End

+The file "AgentPy-frontend.py" has a very stripped-down version of a front-end.
+It should give you ideas on how to interact with AgentPy.

 ##Requirements: